Overview

 A complete blood count test measures the following:

-• Red blood cells, which carry oxygen
+• Red blood cells, which carry oxygen.

-• Hemoglobin, the oxygen-carrying protein in red blood cells
+• Hemoglobin, the oxygen-carrying protein in red blood cells.

-• Hematocrit, the amount of red blood cells in the blood
+• Hematocrit, the amount of red blood cells in the blood.

-• Platelets, which help blood to clot
+• Platelets, which help blood to clot.

 Why it's done

 • To diagnose a medical condition.
-A complete blood count can help find the cause of symptoms such as weakness, fatigue and fever.
+A complete blood count can help find the cause of symptoms such as weakness, tiredness and fever.
 It also can help find the cause of swelling and pain, bruising, or bleeding.

 How you prepare